 In the premiere issue of the journal Burnout Research, which is dedicated to research on the topic of physician stress, Anthony Montgomery, an associate professor in the Psychology of Work and Organizations in the University of Macedonia in Greece, focused on physician burnout, and argues that the way doctors are trained may set them up for a career of frustrations and high-stress situations.
 And the consequences may be hurting the care they provide patients.
 While doctors interact with people on a daily basis, their training and their worth as physicians are focused almost entirely on their technical capabilities, leaving them with few tools for understanding and navigating social interactions and for collaborating as part of a larger team or organization.

 Last, ensure your candidates are taking time for a break.
 Are they spending time with their family?
 Are they experiencing a work/life balance?
-If you think your candidates are experiencing burnout, remind them to ask for some help.
+If you think your candidates are experiencing burnout, be sure to remind them about the time-off benefits and flexibility of the role for which you are hiring.

-The University of North Carolina at Chapel Hill is addressing the issue with a Taking Care of Our Own Program that seeks to increase awareness, and provide education and treatment for distressed physicians.
+Some programs are finding creative ways to take their own stand against physician burnout.
+The University of North Carolina at Chapel Hill, for example, is addressing the issue with a Taking Care of Our Own Program that seeks to increase awareness, and provide education and treatment for distressed physicians.
 The program has had an over 200% rate of growth in the first year, reflecting the enormous need for this type of service.
 And they’re eager to collaborate with others who are interested in tackling these critical issues.